--January course – this six week course has trained the majority of the Parkmedics in the NPS.
+Parkmedic Primary Certification Course – this seven week course has trained the majority of the Parkmedics in the NPS.

--Research – many publications have been generated from this program.
+Research – many publications have been generated from this program.
 There is always an ongoing list of current research projects/scholarly activities.
 Residents have the opportunity to join existing projects or develop their own research projects based on personal interest in specific areas of EMS and wilderness medicine. (link to published research)

 Standardized EMS provider protocols – In conjunction with national EMS leadership our residents produce and edit protocols for Parkmedic EMS providers. (link to LEMA website)